-- Library server is provided Air conditioner. - Computers are maintained through Hardware / software Engineer appointed by Mother Institution, Shiksha Mandal. - Voltage stabilizers are provided in Hostel and College. - For uninterrupted power supply/ backup of 15KVA Generator has been provided. - UPS units have been provided to computers in Library, Office, Language Lab and Departments. - We have three wells near the periphery of the collage for the constant water supply. - College has well maintained fire extinguisher. - College has 'lighting protector' to protect the building and electrical equipment from lighting. - Periodic check -up of Inverter and generator batteries is done by Junior College electric departments.
+- Library server is provided Air conditioner. - Computers are maintained through Hardware / software Engineer appointed by Mother Institution, Shiksha Mandal - Voltage stabilizers are provided in Hostel and College. - For uninterrupted power supply/ backup a 45KV Generator has been installed. - UPS has been provided to computers in library, Office, Language Lab and departments. - We have three wells near the periphery of the collage for the constant water supply. - College has well maintained fire extinguisher - College has lighting protector to protect the building and electrical equipments from lighting - Periodic check up of Inverter and generator batteries is done by Junior College electric departments.